naninovel/docs/docs/en/guide/state-management.md

 ## Game State

 Game state is the data that varies per game save slot, describing state of the engine services and other objects in relation to the player progress with the game.
-The examples of the game state data are: currently played naninovel script and index of the played script command within the script, currently visible characters and their positions on scene, currently played background music track name and its volume and so on.
+The examples of the game state data are: currently played scenario script and index of the played script command within the script, currently visible characters and their positions on scene, currently played background music track name and its volume and so on.

 To save or load current game state to specific save slot, use `IStateManager` engine service as follows: